-Recently, we were enamored with the egg sandwich Harley Quinn pines after in Birds of Prey, and that got us thinking: What are some other memorable sandwiches from movies and TV?
 We put our thinking caps on and came up with these 12 iconic, tasty, and unique sandwiches from the big and small screen.
 Some will make your mouth water with delight… others might make it water with disgust.
 Either way, these are some seriously unforgettable sandwich concoctions.

 Birds of Prey: The Perfect Egg Sandwich

 Let’s start with the sandwich that inspired this whole list.
 Early into Birds of Prey, a very hungover Harley Quinn heads to Sal’s to pick up what she calls “the perfect egg sandwich.”
 It’s made of bacon, eggs, cheese, and just a dash of hot sauce. (“Not too much, Sal.
 I wanna taste that cheese.”)
 Unfortunately, a conflict with the cops prevents her from mowing down on the beautiful sandwich, which spills out of her hands during a chase and smashes into the cement.
 But worry not, by movie’s end, Harley and her sandwich are reunited—it’s the real love story of Birds of Prey.
 Who needs the Joker?